-- 1. Always WALK on the right side of the corridor. - 2.
-Keep your hands to yourself. - 3.
-Use normal conversation tone and volume while in the building. - 4.
-Move directly to your next class and be seated in the classroom when the bell rings. - 5.
-Be on time for all classes. - 6.
-Students in the corridors during class time must have an approved GSA Hall Pass or use the E-Hall Pass online system. - 7.
-Students needing to work on assignments, etc.in the halls should be respectful of other classes. - 8.
-COOPERATION WITH ALL SCHOOL PERSONNEL IS EXPECTED AT ALL TIMES. - 9.
-Use appropriate hallways per individual school expectations.
+- Always WALK on the right side of the hallway. - Keep your hands to yourself. - Use normal conversation tone and volume while in the building. - Move directly to your next class and be seated in the classroom when the bell rings. - Be on time for all classes. - Students in the hallways during class time must have an approved GSA Hall Pass or use the E-Hall Pass online system.(Fyler Campus) - Students needing to work on assignments, etc.in the halls should be respectful of other classes. - COOPERATION WITH ALL SCHOOL PERSONNEL IS EXPECTED AT ALL TIMES. - Use appropriate hallways per individual school expectations.

-Hallway Disruption/Violations-
+Hallway Disruption/Violations